expo/expo/docs/versions/unversioned/guides/expokit.md

 Every time you want to develop, ensure your project's JS is being served by XDE (step 2), then run the native code from Xcode or Android Studio respectively.

+## Changing Native Dependencies

+### iOS

+Your ExpoKit project manages its dependencies with [CocoaPods](https://cocoapods.org).
+If you encounter third-party libraries with CocoaPods instructions, those instructions should apply.

+Many libraries in the React Native ecosystem include instructions to run `react-native link`.
+These are supported with ExpoKit for iOS, but because `react-native link` is not aware of CocoaPods, it may not do a complete job installing your dependency.
+If you encounter build issues locating the `<React/*>` headers, you may need to manually add `Pods/Headers/Public` to the **Header Search Paths** configuration for your native dependency in Xcode.

+### Android

+Many libraries in the React Native ecosystem include instructions to run `react-native link`.
+These are supported with ExpoKit for Android.
+Note that you may have to update `android/app/build.gradle` after running `react-native link`.
+Change the line added by `react-native link` from `compile project(':library-name')` to `compile(project(':library-name')) { exclude module: 'react-native' }`.